Modern Slavery Statement

 Introduction

 IQSA Services Limited (a company incorporated in England and Wales with company number 09857188) is publishing this statement in compliance with section 54 (1) of the Modern Slavery Act 2015 (the “Act”).
-It details the steps taken by the corporate group comprising IQSA Holdco Limited (a company incorporated in Jersey with company number 131195) and subsidiary undertakings (the “Group”), to assist in the prevention of modern slavery and human trafficking in any part of the Group’s business and supply chain during the financial year ending 30 September 2023.
+It details the steps taken by the corporate group comprising IQSA Holdco Limited (a company incorporated in Jersey with company number 131195) and subsidiary undertakings (the “Group”), to assist in the prevention of modern slavery and human trafficking in any part of the Group’s business and supply chain during the financial year ending 30 September 2025.
 This statement applies to all members of the Group.

 In addition to letting to students directly, the Group works in conjunction with some of the UK’s leading universities for the provision of accommodation directly to their students under a process of nomination or lease.
-The Group also owns a hotel.

 Speak Up Policy and training

 The Group’s Speak Up Policy sets out the Group’s commitments to conducting business with fairness, integrity and respect and supporting any person working for or with the Group, including those employed in our supply chain, who raise concerns about possible misconduct.
 The Group has a confidential helpline in support of its Speak Up policy where members of staff can raise concerns over any wrongdoing which extends to human rights violations and modern slavery.
-Reports are treated in confidence and are always fully investigated at executive level.
+Reports are treated in confidence and are always fully investigated.

 Assessment of risk in the supply chain